 As I mentioned on this page, the best thing that you can do to stop the jealousy is to get your toddler involved.

 For a start, toddlers love to get involved.
-It also means that your toddler is receiving your attention still, AND it means that you don’t have to get out of your seat to get the diapers!
+It also means that your toddler is still receiving your attention, and you don’t have to get out of your seat to get the diapers!

 Try not to turn them into a slave, though; the plan may backfire!